• Spires of Cedar Mesa sandstone in Chesler Park (Needles District)

 Fall colors in Horseshoe Canyon

-Horseshoe Canyon contains some of the most significant rock art in North America.
+Horseshoe Canyon contains some of the most significant ancient rock markings in North America.
 The Great Gallery, the best known panel in Horseshoe Canyon, includes well-preserved, life-sized figures with intricate designs.
 Other impressive sights include spring wildflowers, sheer sandstone walls and mature cottonwood groves along the intermittent stream in the canyon bottom.
 Horseshoe Canyon was added to Canyonlands in 1971.
+Learn more about the archeology of this place.

 Location

-Most visitors access Horseshoe from the west.
-Two-wheel-drive access to the west rim of Horseshoe Canyon is from Utah Highway 24 via 30 miles of graded dirt road, or from Green River on 47 miles of dirt road.
+Most visitors access Horseshoe Canyon from the west.
+Two-wheel-drive vehicles can usually travel the 30-mile graded dirt road from UT 24 (near Goblin Valley State Park), or the 47-mile dirt road traveling south from Green River.
 Driving time is roughly 2.5 hours from Moab or 1.5 hours from Green River.
 A four-wheel-drive road leads to the east rim of Horseshoe Canyon from the Hans Flat Ranger Station.
-All access roads may become impassable during storms.

 Hiking